 This study also indicates that the commercial banks' performance in Indonesia can increase supervision activity by institutions so that it can hinder the managers' opportunistic behavior.
-Besides that, it can help corporate decision making, so as to improve the company's financial performance.
+Besides that, it can help corporate decision making to improve the company's financial performance.
 This study also indicates that the commercial banks' performance in the Philippines can increase institutional supervision.
 Thus, they can also hinder the managers' opportunistic behavior, and can help corporate decision making, so as to improve the company's financial performance.

-According to the theory that is agency theory, it shows that a large proportion of institutional ownership can increase supervision by the institutions.
-This can prevent from the managers' opportunistic behavior and help corporate decision making, so as to improve corporate financial performance.
+According to the theory that is agency theory, a large proportion of institutional ownership can increase supervision by the institutions.
+It can prevent the managers from being opportunistic and it can also help to make corporate decision to improve corporate financial performance.
 The existence of institutional investors in the company can help reduce agency problems that occur, namely problems that arise between the management and the shareholders.
 The results of this study are in line with that conducted by Nugrahanti & Novia (2012), showing that managerial ownership has a positive effect on profitability.

-5. CONCLUSION, IMPLICATION, SUGGESTIONS AND LIMITATIONS
+5. CONCLUSION, IMPLICATION, SUGGESTION, AND LIMITATIONS

 This study was done to examine the effect of capital structure and ownership structure on profitability in the banking sector in Indonesia and the Philippines in 2013-2017.
 It shows that capital structure (DER, CAR, and LDR) affect the banks' profitability in Indonesia in 2013-2017.
-Therefore, this study provides evidence that DER, CAR, and LDR affect the profitability of banks in Indonesia, as stated in the hypothesis is true.
+Therefore, this study provides evidence that DER, CAR, and LDR affect the profitability of banks in Indonesia, as stated in the hypothesis that it is true.
 Thus, the hypothesis is accepted.

-The ownership structure (managerial ownership and institutional ownership) has a significant positive and effect on the banks' profitability in Indonesia in 2013-2017.
+The ownership structure (managerial ownership and institutional ownership) has a significant and positive effect on the banks' profitability in Indonesia in 2013-2017.
 From this evidence, the hypothesis stating managerial ownership and institutional ownership over profitability is accepted.
 However, capital structure (DER, CAR, and LDR) has no effect on the banks' profitability in the Philippines in 2013-2017.
-This shows that DER, CAR, and LDR have no effect on profitability because there are phenomena that occur in the banking financial statements in Indonesia and the Philippines.
-The ownership structure (managerial ownership and institutional ownership) has a significant positive effect on bank profitability in the Philippines in 2013-2017.
+This shows that DER, CAR, and

+LDR have no effect on profitability because there are phenomena that differently occur in the banking financial statements in Indonesia and the Philippines.
+The ownership structure (managerial ownership and institutional ownership) has a significant and positive effect on bank profitability in the Philippines in 2013-2017.
 The capital structure (DER, CAR, and LDR) does not affect the profitability of banks in Indonesia and the Philippines in 2013-2017.
-This shows that DER, CAR, and LDR have no effect on profitability because there are phenomena that occur in the financial statements of banks in Indonesia and the Philippines and the ownership structure (managerial ownership and institutional ownership) has a significant positive effect on the profitability of banks in Indonesia and the Philippines.
+DER, CAR, and LDR have no effect on profitability because there are phenomena that occur in the financial statements of banks in Indonesia and the Philippines.
+The ownership structure (managerial ownership and institutional ownership) has a significant positive effect on the profitability of banks in Indonesia and the Philippines.

 This study, however, has also limitations.
-Several annual reports were prepared not using international languages (English) which might cuase the researcher unable to read the financial statements well so that elimination was carried out.
+Several annual reports were prepared not using international languages (English) which might cause the researcher unable to read the financial statements well so that elimination was carried out.
 There are several companies in the banking sector whose financial statements cannot be accessed through the stock exchange.
 Their financial reports can only be accessed through the web of each of the banking sector companies.
-Therefore, for further study, the researchers can use more country as the sample.
-It is not only Indonesia and the Philippines.
+Therefore, for further study, the researchers can use more countries as the sample.
+It is not only in Indonesia and the Philippines.
 It can be in all countries in ASEAN.